Chilika Lake: History

 that had betrayed him.
 The sea parted to let the army march in, then surged back, drowned the army and formed the present lake.

 Archeological excavations discovered seventh-century ship anchors and stone memoirs dedicated to battle heroes at a village named Kanas, about 25 km north of Chilika on the banks of Nuna river, which flows into the lake.
 This gives evidence of a historic naval engagement off the coast.

 A 10th-century text, the Brahmanda Purana, mentions Chilika Lake as an important centre of trade and commerce, and a shelter for ships sailing to Java, Malaya, Singhala, China and other countries.
 This suggests that the lake was then deep enough for berthing seagoing ships and had a channel to the sea big enough for loaded trading ships embarking to Southeast Asia.
 The villagers around Chilika Lake still observe an annual festival called "Bali Yatra" (Journey to Bali).

 In 1803, the British entered the shores of the lake, reached Puri and occupied Odisha with the help of Fateh Muhammed.
 Fateh Muhammed, in turn, was rewarded by the British with freehold of the areas of Malud and Parikud, of the present day Garh Krishnaprasad revenue block.

 Over the years, poets including Kabibar Radhanath Ray and Pandit Godavarish Mishra, freedom fighters and Saints have extolled historicity of the lake as pertinent to its cultural, spiritual, religious and scenic aspects."Gopabandhu Das, a famous Odiya poet, became impatient to see the beauty of the march of colorful sights and sounds of Chilika lagoon while going by train.
 He asked the speeding train to stop for a moment so that he could enjoy the beauty.
-It is because of the beauty that arrests him much".
+It is because of the beauty that arrests him much".Chilika is an integral part of the culture of coastal Odisha.
+Almost 400 years ago, the saint poet Purshottam Das, a devotee of Lord Jagannath, wrote a poem about Lord Krishna dancing with a milkmaid called Maniki, who had come to sell curds on the banks of the Chilika.